mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

 \subsection{Experimental Setup}

+\textbf{Datasets.} Experiments are conducted on the E-VQA~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can} datasets, both of which comprise question–answer pairs grounded in Wikipedia documents.
+The \textbf{E-VQA} test set contains 5.8K samples spanning \textit{Single-Hop} and \textit{Two-Hop} questions, where the former can be answered from a single Wikipedia page, whereas the latter requires sequential retrieval across multiple documents.
+Answer correctness is evaluated using the BERT Matching (BEM) metric~\cite{bulian2022tomayto}, which measures the percentage of matches between predicted and ground-truth answers.
+For \textbf{InfoSeek}, following prior work~\cite{yan2024echosight,cocchi2024augmenting}, we report results on the 73K-sample validation set, which includes \textit{Unseen-Q} (unseen questions) and \textit{Unseen-E} (unseen entities) subsets.
+We adopt the dataset's evaluation metrics: VQA Accuracy~\cite{goyal2017making} for STRING and TIME questions, and Relaxed Accuracy~\cite{methani2020plotqa} for NUMERICAL questions.

-{\textbf{Datasets and Knowledge Base.}} Our method is evaluated on \textbf{E-VQA}~\cite{mensink2023encyclopedic} and \textbf{InfoSeek}~\cite{chen2023can}, which contain question-answer pairs linked to documents from Wikipedia.
-E-VQA offers a knowledge base comprising 2M Wikipedia pages, where each question-answer pair is annotated with supporting Wikipedia articles, relevant evidence paragraphs, and associated images.
-For InfoSeek, since there is no publicly released knowledge base, we utilize a subset of 100K documents from E-VQA filtered by EchoSight~\cite{yan2024echosight} as our knowledge source.
+\textbf{Knowledge Base.} E-VQA provides a knowledge base comprising 2M Wikipedia pages, with each question-answer pair annotated with supporting Wikipedia articles, relevant evidence paragraphs, and associated images.
+For InfoSeek, since there is no publicly released knowledge base, we utilize a subset of 100K documents from E-VQA filtered by EchoSight~\cite{yan2024echosight}.

-{\textbf{Implementation Details.}} We use the Llama-3.2-11B-Vision model as the MLLM for multimodal KG Construction, including textual entity-relationship recognition and vision-text matching.
-A lightweight one-stage SGG model, EGTR~\cite{im2024egtr}, is applied to produce scene graphs for images in the knowledge base.
-In the first-stage retrieval, we utilize the FAISS~\cite{johnson2019billion} for efficient approximate nearest neighbor search and select the top 10 ($K_d$) best-matched documents.
-For the graph retrieval, we empirically set the $K_g$ and $l$ to $10$ and $1$, respectively.
-Unless otherwise indicated, we adopt LLaVA-More~\cite{cocchi2025llava} as the multimodal answer generator, following the setup in ReflectiVA~\cite{cocchi2024augmenting}.
-More details are provided in the \textit{Appendix.B}.
+\textbf{Baselines.} To evaluate the effectiveness of mKG-RAG, we compare it with various MLLMs (zero-shot) and several state-of-the-art RAG methods on knowledge-based VQA, as summarized in Table~\ref{tab:main-results}.
+Notably, the results of RA-VQA, RA-VQA-v2, and RAG-Anything are obtained from our reproduced implementations.